Assam Career : NERAMAC Guwahati Recruitment 2025

 Job Roles :

-Identify new business opportunities and leads and bring new projects for the Corporation ensuring

-follow-up and conversion.
-He should be flexible in travelling.
-He should have good liaison skills,
+other documentation work.
+Candidate should be flexible to travelling entire North East Region.

+Candidate should be capable to handle Govt. sponsored projects and have liaison skill, problem

-problem solving attitude and capable of making informed and take strategic decisions.
+solving attitude and capable enough to make informed and to take strategic decision.
 Prepare

 reports summarizing findings and present them to senior management to inform strategic decision making.
+Candidate should have ability to work in a team and also coordinate with another

-Coordinate with cross-functional teams (sales, marketing, operations) to support the execution of business development strategies.
-Monitor progress of ongoing projects.
-Maintain and update database.
-Assist in preparing reports, proposal and other business documentation.
+department when its required.
+Monitor the progress of ongoing projects.
+Maintain and update the

 Selection Procedure :